Alcohol Rehab and Treatment

 Aftercare at a treatment facility will be an integral part of your healing once you return home.
 The objective of aftercare is to provide assistance in using the techniques you learned in rehab.

 Aftercare consists of things like individual counselling, attending support group meetings and continuing with 12-step work.
 We urge you to take full advantage of all aftercare services offered as part of your treatment programme.

 How long does aftercare last?
 That depends on your progress.
 You could be ready to finish up in a few months; you may need aftercare for up to a year.
 The most important thing is that you continue with our full-year free aftercare service if you need it to maintain your sobriety.

 We focus a great deal on relapse prevention in our treatment programmes.
-We fully understand that preventing relapse within the first year can make a significant difference in the lives of recovering alcoholics.
+We fully understand that preventing a return to harmful habits within the first year can make a significant difference in the lives of recovering alcoholics.

 For you, relapse prevention will be a daily task.
 That task will be made easier by attending aftercare services and participating in a local support group.
 Hopefully, your family members and friends will also offer their support in the weeks and months following alcohol rehab.
-A strong support structure can do a lot for preventing relapse.
+A strong support structure can do a lot for staying sober.

-Should you relapse despite your best prevention efforts, do not abandon hope of long-term recovery.
+Should you slip, though, despite your best prevention efforts, do not abandon hope of long-term recovery.
 Just start again.
 Persistence will be the key to your success; like any other chronic condition, you keep going with treatment until you fully recover.